-Location: Built in 1895, the second Homeopathic Medical Building was situated directly north of the Chemical Laboratory/Pharmacy Building, on the southeast corner of Dubuque and Jefferson Streets.
+Location: Built in 1895, the Homeopathic Medical Building #2 was situated directly north of the Hall of Pharmacy & Chemistry – on the southeast corner of Dubuque and Jefferson Streets.

 For centuries, we human beings have disagreed greatly on the best approach to healing our bodies when we become sick.
-Westernized medicine generally takes a practical, scientific approach (i.e. “follow the science”) while other cultures will vary, believing that there are alternative ways to cure human sicknesses.
+Westernized medicine generally takes a practical, scientific approach – i.e. “follow the science” – while other cultures will vary, believing that there are alternative ways to cure human sickness.
 Throughout the 19th century, there were two differing models or approaches that were popular among those in the medical profession.

-The terms used to define these two models are allopathy (or allopathic) medicine and homeopathy (or homeopathic) medicine.
+The terms used to define these two differing approaches to medicine are 1) allopathy – or allopathic – and 2) homeopathy – or homeopathic.
 And depending on who you ask, you will find, even today, strong preferences for one or the other.
 One author, who favors the homeopathic approach, defines the differences this way…

 Allopathic medicine, or Allopathy, implements the use of pharmacological drugs and other physical interventions to either treat or suppress diseases and health conditions.
 Homeopathic medicine, or Homeopathy, encourages healing and wellness by examining the root cause of the illness rather just treating the symptoms.

 But, when you ask a doctor who prefers the allopathic approach, you’ll find this generous definition of homeopathic medicine…

 Homeopathy is a pseudo-scientific system of alternative medicine.
 Its practitioners believe that a substance that causes symptoms of a disease in healthy people can cure similar symptoms in sick people.
 Homeopathic preparations are termed remedies and are made using homeopathic dilution.
 Practitioners claim that such preparations, upon oral intake, can treat or cure disease.